ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/flatshare-book.markdown

 logo-left-title: "ExpresslyClub"
 bg-image-hero: "https://assets.expresslyapp.com/asset-3946f254-d869-4ec3-a73f-31cb44a5d51d.jpg"
 bg-image-first: "https://assets.expresslyapp.com/asset-c16523e9-3954-4a95-8b9a-7241237043dd.jpg"
-section1-content: "<p>Beth O'leary studied English at university before she started\
+section1-content: "<p>Beth O'Leary studied English at university before she started\
   \ working in children's book publishing.
 She lives as close to the countryside as\
   \ she can get while still being in reach of London, and wrote her first novel, The\
   \ Flatshare, on her train journey to and from work.
 A deeply satisfying love and\